-After a cremation, you’ll be faced with the decision of where you want your loved one’s final resting place to be.
-With cremations becoming increasingly popular in the UK, there are so many unique and wonderful ways in which you can honour your loved one’s ashes.
+Deciding what to do with your loved one’s ashes after cremation is a deeply personal choice.
+With cremations becoming increasingly popular in the UK, there are so many unique and wonderful ways in which you can honour your loved one.

 Nowadays, one in every 25 funerals arranged by Co-op are direct cremations.
 Yet, according to the Co-op’s Changing Face of Funerals report, one in ten (9%) of people who have arranged a cremation say that can’t decide what to do with their loved one’s ashes.

-We’ve pulled together some of the most popular ideas, along with some heart-warming stories from members of the GreenAcres team, to inspire you to find the perfect goodbye.
+We’ve pulled together some of the most popular ideas, along with some heart-warming stories from members of the GreenAcres team, to inspire you to find the perfect memorial.

 Have them crafted into jewellery